splunk/TA-jira-cloud-add-on-for-splunk/README.md

-# JIRA Cloud Add-On for Splunk
+# JIRA Cloud Audit Logs Add-On for Splunk

-> The **JIRA Cloud Add-On for Splunk** uses the _Jira REST API_ to fetch audit records from Jira and ingest them into Splunk.
+> The **JIRA Cloud Audit Logs Add-On for Splunk** uses the _Jira REST API_ to fetch audit records from Jira and ingest them into Splunk.

 ## Getting Started
 This is a TA to pull in data from Jira REST API.